Helping Your Teen with ADHD Prepare for Independence

 Sleep.
 Good sleep habits are critical because lack

-of sleep can greatly increase ADD (ADHD) symptoms.
+of sleep can greatly increase ADHD symptoms.
 And sleep

 problems are very common among adolescents and adults with